We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 For example, if you cannot stop replaying the accident over and over again in your head, are having trouble sleeping, experiencing depression or anxiety, or are fearful of getting back on the road, then you may need to seek mental health care as well.

-Ashwin understands how the road to recovery can be stressful—that’s why he is here.
-When he knows how you were injured and what you’ll need so you can heal, he’ll seek compensation that covers those losses.
+We understand how the road to recovery can be stressful—that’s why we are here.
+When we knows how you were injured and what you’ll need so you can heal, we’ll seek compensation that covers those losses.
 You’ll be able to have peace of mind that you can get the recovery you need.

 The severity of a tractor-trailer accident can make the claim more complicated.
 You gain many advantages when you have an experienced lawyer representing you.
-Ashwin Madia is familiar with the laws that apply to your case, how the legal process works, and how to build you a case that will give you the best chance of receiving full and fair compensation.
+We are familiar with the laws that apply to your case, how the legal process works, and how to build you a case that will give you the best chance of receiving full and fair compensation.

-Ashwin will conduct a thorough investigation and gather all the evidence available so he can prove that the other party was at fault for your accident.
-He will also take the time to make sure that your compensation accurately reflects the economic and noneconomic damages that you suffered.
+With Madia Newville as your truck accident lawyer, we will conduct a thorough investigation and gather all the evidence available so we can prove that the other party was at fault for your accident.
+We will also take the time to make sure that your compensation accurately reflects the economic and noneconomic damages that you suffered.

-If a truck accident resulted in a fatality and you lost a loved one, Ashwin Madia is a wrongful death lawyer who will help you get justice.
-He can seek damages for funeral costs, loss of consortium, and more.
+If a truck accident resulted in a fatality and you lost a loved one, Madia Newville has Minnesota wrongful death lawyers who will help you get justice.
+We can seek damages for funeral costs, loss of consortium, and more.

-While he cannot undo what happened, Ashwin will fight for you and your family to make your loved one’s voice heard.
+While we cannot undo what happened, we will fight for you and your family to make your loved one’s voice heard.
 Holding the negligent party accountable for their actions and receiving compensation for losing your loved one may provide some comfort as your family grieves.

 Whether you’re seeking justice on behalf of yourself or your loved one, it’s important to act quickly.
 Physical evidence from the scene can fade and certain details can also be forgotten over time.
 When you come forward with everything fresh in your mind, you can provide an accurate description of what happened and not worry about leaving anything out.